metrorailings/OwlBlog/content/posts/2022-week-7-insights.md

 Injuries are taking a toll on the Giants.
 Both their starting guards are out, and Wan'Dale Robinson is dealing with some issues himself.

 Panthers using hurry-up to their advantage, knowing the Giants aren't used to the stifling humidity.

+Both offenses are overperforming today.
+I imagine it's because they're both very familiar with this Baltimore-defense - Mike Caldwell and Wink Martindale were once colleagues in Baltimore.